 Answers to some commonly asked questions about the Newborn Metabolic Screening Programme.

 Access consumer resources relating to the Newborn Metabolic Screening programme.
 To order lancets, blood spot cards and FastPost envelopes for Newborn metabolic screening; email email@example.com, fax 09 307 2827 or call 09 307 4949 extn 23806.

-Newborns will soon be tested for severe combined immune deficiency as part of the Newborn Metabolic Screening Programme.
+Newborns are now being tested for severe combined immune deficiency as part of the Newborn Metabolic Screening Programme.